fbxhax/fbxhax.github.io/content/banner/intro-to-fbxhax.md

 weight = 0
 +++

+# Fairbanks Hackathon
-*Fairbanks _Hackathon_* is a place to help organize and encourage the hacking community in Fairbanks Alaska.

-Online space to collaborate and connect with the tech community in Fairbanks Alaska.

-We hope this website and supporting tools will allow a place to public collect and iterate on ideas and challenges.
+A public forum to organize and encourage the growth of a hacking community in Fairbanks Alaska.
+Fairbanks Hackathon website and events allow passionate hackers to collaborate and connect and tackle interesting problems.
+Collect and iterate on ideas and challenges relevant to our local community.